-AP Calculus AB
+AP Calculus AB Course #4720

-Length: Year class (10 credits) Prerequisite: Pre-Calculus with C or better
+Prerequisite: Pre-Calculus with C or better

-("g") requirement for UC/CSU.
-Student will receive an extra grade point bonus
+for UC/CSU.
+Student will receive an extra

-Calculus is designed for the motivated math student who will likely pursue a career in a math-related field.
+Description: Calculus is designed for the motivated math student who will likely pursue a career in a mathrelated field.
 Calculus extends the study of limits, functions and derivatives, considers applications of the derivative, including velocity and optimization, studies of integration including exponential functions, and applications of the definite integral, including volumes of solids of revolution and areas of surfaces of revolution.
 The course prepares students to take the Advanced Placement examination.
 A mandatory parent meeting will be scheduled.
 A grade C or better in previous math classes will assure greater success in this class.
 Colleges will not acknowledge courses completed with less than a C grade.

-AP Calculus BC
+AP Calculus BC Course #4725

-Length: Year class (10 credits) Prerequisite: C or better in AP Calculus AB

-("g") requirement for UC/CSU (pending).
-Student will receive an extra grade point
+Length: Year class (10 credits) Prerequisite: C or better in AP Calculus AB for UC/CSU.
+Student will receive an extra

-Calculus BC is a full-year course in the calculus of functions of a single variable.
+Description: Calculus BC is a full-year course in the calculus of functions of a single variable.
 It includes all topics taught in Calculus AB plus additional topics, but both courses are intended to be challenging and demanding; they require a similar depth of understanding of common topics.
 A mandatory parent meeting will be scheduled.
 Students may choose to take Calculus without the AP distinction.
 A grade C or better in previous math classes will assure greater success in this class.
 Colleges will not acknowledge courses completed with less than a C grade.

-AP Statistics
+AP Statistics Course #4750